openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

  * Adopt the Foundation Code of Conduct.
  * Accept security reports and publicly disclose them after the fix has been made available.
  * Other metrics as defined by the applying Project during the application process in cooperation with the CPC.
- * Obtain approval from the CPC to graduate to Impact stage, following the [decision-making][cpc charter decision making] and [voting][cpc charter voting] policies described in the CPC charter.
+ * Project obtains approval from the CPC to graduate to Impact as outlined in the [CPC Governance][].
+NOTE: this process takes two weeks to complete
-    * An issue must be opened in the CPC repo which clearly states the project is being proposed for graduation to Impact stage.
-    * The issue must remain open for minimum of 14 days to allow for a sufficient feedback period.

 ### Incubating